alex-michaud/bun-hono-boilerplate/README.md

-# bun-hono-boilerplate

-# WIP - Do not use yet

-Boilerplate project to create a backend with Bun and Hono
+# Complete boilerplate with Bun and Hono

-(This is a work in progress, don't use it in production yet)
+Since 2014 I've been building several REST API backends with Node.js, mostly with Express.js.
+Over the years, I've learned a lot about how to structure a project and select the right tools to build a solid foundation for a REST API backend.
+More recently, I've been exploring Bun and Hono, which are modern alternatives to Node.js and Express.js, respectively.

+Even though one of Bun best-selling points is its performance, the main reason it caught my attention is its tooling and its TypeScript support out of the box.
+I've been working for several startups companies and I give a lot of importance to developer experience, simplicity and maintainability.

+Consequently, I decided to create a boilerplate that combines Bun and Hono, as well as other tools that I find useful for building a REST API backend.
+I try to keep the complexity as low as possible without sacrificing important aspects like testing, documentation, security, maintainability and performance.

 ## Why Bun and Hono?

 Bun is a modern JavaScript runtime that is fast and efficient.
 It is designed to be a drop-in replacement for Node.js, but with a focus on performance and developer experience.

 Hono is a fast and lightweight web framework that is compatible with Bun.

-The goal of this boilerplate is to provide a starting point for building a REST API backend that is fast, well-structured and easy to maintain.
-The project values simplicity and ease of understanding (low cognitive complexity), which increase the chance of success.
-Another goal is to create code that is straightforward to test and easy to extend.

 ## Features